maca134/steamidtoguid/README.md

 steamidtoguid
 =============
-A simple app to convert a steam id into a guid
+A simple app to convert a steam id into a guid for ARMA2,3 and DayZ Standalone.

 Credit